fac-members/fac-slides/src/slides/term-3/full-stack-app/index.md

 You can get away with writing the HTML in advance.

-Your server just responds with the static `.html` file.
+Your server (or Netlify's) just responds with the static `.html` file.

 ---